ddiLab/SageEdu/microphone/setup.md

 6. If the microhpone is working then when the led is green, the microhpone is picking up noise.
 When it's red, the microhpone is not picking up noise

+**If the microphone appears to not pick up any noise, make sure you follow steps 4 and 5 to enable it**

 **The microphone is all set up now and ready for you to use!**